1979 Major League Baseball All-Star Game: Game summary

-American League starter Nolan Ryan began the game in sizzling fashion, striking out Davey Lopes and Dave Parker, but then walked Steve Garvey.
+American League starter Nolan Ryan began the game in sizzling fashion, striking out Davey Lopes and Dave Parker, but walked Steve Garvey.
 Mike Schmidt tripled in Garvey, and George Foster followed with a double down the right field line to score Schmidt for a 2–0 National League lead.

-The American Leaguers came right back in their half of the first inning.
+The American Leaguers came right back in the bottom of the first.
 George Brett walked with one out, Don Baylor doubled him in, and Fred Lynn put the AL up 3–2 with a two-out, two-run homer off Steve Carlton.

 The NL regained the lead on a bases-loaded sacrifice fly by Parker in the second and an RBI groundout by Dave Winfield in the third.
 The AL went back up 5–4 in the bottom of the third when Carl Yastrzemski batted in a run with a single and Chet Lemon scored on a Schmidt error.

-The score remained that way until the sixth, when the NL tied it back up at 5–5 on a Winfield double off Mark Clear and an RBI single by Gary Carter.
-Pete Rose pinch-hit in the sixth and bounced into a double play, and then entered the game, replacing Garvey at first and becoming the first player to appear in the All-Star Game at five different positions.
+The score remained that way until the top of the sixth, when the NL tied it at five on a Winfield double off Mark Clear and an RBI single by Gary Carter.
+Pete Rose pinch-hit in and bounced into a double play, then entered the game, replacing Garvey at first and becoming the first player to appear in the All-Star Game at five different positions.

-The AL went back up 6–5 in their half of the sixth.
-Gaylord Perry gave up a leadoff single to Yastrzemski, a double to Darrell Porter, and an RBI single to Bruce Bochte before leaving in favor of Joe Sambito without retiring a batter.
+The AL went back up 6–5 in the bottom of the sixth.
+Gaylord Perry gave up a leadoff single to Yastrzemski, a double to Darrell Porter, and an RBI single to Mariner Bruce Bochte before leaving in favor of Joe Sambito without retiring a batter.
 Sambito pitched the NL out of trouble by getting Reggie Jackson to ground to Lopes at second, who gunned down Porter at the plate.
 After an intentional walk to Roy Smalley to load the bases, Sambito retired Brett and was relieved by Mike LaCoss.
 LaCoss then induced Baylor to hit into a force play end the inning.